 Tableau data connections are either live connections that directly query a data source, or they are extracts of a data source.
 Extracts are copies or subsets of the original data and can be embedded in a workbook or data source.
 When present, the views will query data from the extract instead of the underlying data source.

-If your workbook’s data source uses an extract then you need to do a bit more work.
-In the current scenario, the workbook will be migrated and the live data connection updated, but the workbook’s views will still be showing the data from the staging database because the workbook still contains same extract of the staging database which it was using when it was copied from the source (staging) server.
-There are a few ways to address this.
+If your workbook uses an extract, additional work is required.
+In this scenario, the workbook will be migrated and the live data connection updated.
+However, the views will still show data from the staging database since it still contains the staging database extract - copied from the source (staging)

 Option 1: Use Published Data Sources